saurtron/bar-unitbaker/README.md

 (coming/to be fixed soon)

 - Doesn't yet respect comments in the changed lines
-- Can't place a new item at the end of an element children yet :P
 - Unit files need to be properly formatted
 - Skips a few unitdef files due to `return {` not at the beginning.
 - Can't set the right order for inserts into numbered arrays yet.